 What are automatic albums?
 Why and when are automatic albums generated by OneDrive?

-When such an automatic photo album is created in OneDrive and it is ready to be viewed, Microsoft sends you notifications in Microsoft’s apps, including the Photos app from Windows 10 and Windows 10 Mobile.
+It doesn’t matter if you have a smartphone with Android, iOS or Windows 10 Mobile, as long as you backup your pictures to OneDrive, this feature is enabled automatically.
+When such an automatic photo album is created in OneDrive, and it is ready to be viewed, Microsoft sends you notifications in Microsoft’s apps, including the Photos app from Windows 10 and Windows 10 Mobile.

 What the automatic photos albums notifications from Windows 10 look like

 First of all, here’s what the automatic photo albums notification you get in Windows 10 looks like: “Check out the new album we created for you, including some of your best photos!”.